rudidude86/gura-lang.github.io/documents/Launch-Program.md

 This is to avoid an error caused by specifications of shell programs, not of Gura.

-If a script file contains non-ASCII characters like Japanese and Chinese, you should save in in UTF-8 character code, which is a default code set for the interpreter.
+If a script file contains non-ASCII characters like Japanese and Chinese, you should save it in UTF-8 character code, which is a default code set for the interpreter.

 When you need to save the file in other character codes, there are two ways to parse it properly.
 One is to specify `-d` option in command line as following.